Forum of Culture and Arts of Uzbekistan Foundation: Youth and Education

-The project is active since 2007 under supervision of the SISF.
-The main goals of the project “Healthy Youth” – development and introduction of education methodology and program against HIV.
-The project aims to involve active youth of the Republic of Uzbekistan at the age of 15-25 into the movement “Healthy Youth” through trainings, counseling and youth social campaigns in Tashkent, Gulistan, Fergana, Andizhan, Namangan, Kokand, Bukhara, Navoi, Samarkand, Karshi, Termez, Urgench and Dzhizak.
-The project has been realised in two steps.
+The project was created in 2007 under supervision of the SISF.
+The main goals of the project “Healthy Youth” were development and introduction of education methodology and program against HIV.
+The project sought to involve active youth of the Republic of Uzbekistan at the age of 15-25 into the movement “Healthy Youth” through trainings, counseling and youth social campaigns in Tashkent, Gulistan, Fergana, Andizhan, Namangan, Kokand, Bukhara, Navoi, Samarkand, Karshi, Termez, Urgench and Dzhizak.
+The project was realised in two phases.
 During the first step active youth from target regions was trained, and then youth social campaigns were delivered in every target city with their participation.
 During the second step young activists informed the target participants of the problems of HIV/AIDS, drug addiction, venereal diseases and TB, using the outreach methodology.